What happens in Arlington when the lease term ends?

-At the end of the lease term in Arlington, either party can opt to end the tenancy.
-The owner could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the landlord wishes to end the lease, or end our property management services, please send us written notice as described in your management agreement.
+At the end of the lease in Arlington, either party can opt to end the tenancy.
+The rental investor could choose not to renew the lease or the tenant could choose to not to renew the lease.
+If the owner wishes to end the lease, or end our rental management services, please send us written notice as described in your rental management agreement.

-When we don't receive such notice, we will strive to make choices that will keep your rental property producing the highest possible net income.
-This means that we will typically create a new lease for a renter 6 to 8 weeks before the end of the lease in order to renew the lease.
+When we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
+This means that we will often create a new lease for a renter 6 to 8 weeks before the end of the lease in order to renew the lease.

 At that point we give the renter two options:

 - Month-to-month --- This will include a large rent increase.

 - Renew the lease --- This will lock the property up for another year with a small rent increase.

 Sometimes things happen which make a renter to end the lease before the lease term is over.
 When this occures, Nesbitt Realty tries to minimize the impact of this event on the owner.
 If a renter leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the property owner.
 That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 We will have the carpet professional cleaned upon renter move-out and the actual cost of carpeting will be deducted from the tenant 's security deposit, per your lease.

 We recommend that the property owner replace the carpet every 5 to 7 years.
 We recommend that the property owner paint every 5 to 7 years.

 During vacancies we will either put the utilities in our name or in the rental owner's name.